TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 ---------------------------
 Release schedule
 ................
 Two annual release dates are currently planned: January 16, and June 14.
-Current release candidate branches for next release are named 'v1.9_RC'
+Current release candidate branches for next release are named 'v1.xx_RC'

 **Roadmap for the next release is roughly**

-* Suport for python 3.10
 * Support for Verilator
 * Suport for CoCoTb